Leo Tolstoy

 5

 If a person cannot forgive his brother, then he does not love him.
-True love is infinite, and there is no amount of insults which it would not forgive, if it really is true.
+True love is infinite, and there is no amount of insults that it would not forgive, if it is true love.

 6

 To love someone whom you like is not to love them.
-To love someone truly means to love in another person that same God that is within you.
+To truly love someone means to love in another person that same God that is within you.
 It is not only your relatives for whom you have such a love, not only those who love you back, but also for the people who are unpleasant and unkind, for those who hate you.
-To love such people you must remember that the person you are dealing with loves himself just as much as you love yourself, and that the same God dwells within him as in you.
-If you remember this, you will grow to love him, and if you grow to love him this way, you will find that such love will bring you more joy than the love you have for those who love you back.
+To love such people you must remember that the person you are dealing with loves himself just as much as you love yourself, and that the same God dwells within him as within you.
+If you remember this, you will grow to love him, and if you grow to love him this way, you will find that such love will bring you more joy than the love for those who love you.

-Love is not the source of our life.
+Love is not the primary source of our life.
 Love is a consequence, not a cause.
-The cause of love is the awareness of the Divine, Spiritual Source within us.
+The cause of love is the awareness of the divine, spiritual source within us.
 This awareness requires love, and it produces love.